Anandwan Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 22127 Lokmanya Tilak Terminus–Kazipet Junction Anandwan Express covers the distance of 1105 km in 19 hours 15 mins (57 km/hr) & in 19 hours 15 mins as the 22128 Kazipet Junction–Lokmanya Tilak Terminus Anandwan Express (57 km/hr).
+The 22127 Lokmanya Tilak Terminus–Kazipet Junction Anandwan Express covers the distance of 1105 km in 19 hours 15 mins (57 km/h) and in 19 hours 15 mins as the 22128 Kazipet Junction–Lokmanya Tilak Terminus Anandwan Express (57 km/h).

 As the average speed of the train is more than 55 km/h, as per railway rules, its fare includes a Superfast surcharge.